Changing the Climate

 Be AGENTS for CHANGE

-• Learn in-depth and applicable social and environmental science
+Learn in-depth and applicable social and environmental science

-• Investigate and self-reflection for integrated change
+Investigate and self-reflect for integrated change

-• Map your own neighborhood with strategized solutions
+Map your neighborhood with strategic solutions

-• Have a meaningful impact in your life and your community
+Create meaning and impact in your life and your community